 With years of expertise in mobile quality assurance testing for major retail companies and enterprises, we’ve discovered the following five incredible benefits this process provides for your business’s mobile apps.

-Pyramid Solutions has designed a wide range of mobile applications, ranging from employees working in the shoe department of a major department store to employees of a leading home improvement enterprise.
+Pyramid has designed a wide range of mobile applications, ranging from employees working in the shoe department of a major department store to employees of a leading home improvement enterprise.

 Through QA testing, we were able to ensure the mobile apps allowed employees to complete the entire sales process without changing locations or abandoning the customer.
 This means that employees are able to check inventory, request merchandise be brought directly to them by other employees, place online orders and check customers out to complete their purchases without changing locations.